Kastav

-Kastav is a town in Primorje-Gorski Kotar County, western part of Croatia, built on a 365 m high hill overlooking the Kvarner Gulf on the northern coast of the Adriatic.
-It is in close vicinity of Rijeka, the largest port in Croatia, and the Opatija Riviera, one of the popular tourist destinations in the country.
+Kastav (Italian: Castua) is a town in Primorje-Gorski Kotar County, in western Croatia, built on a 365 m hill overlooking the Kvarner Gulf on the northern coast of the Adriatic.
+It is near Rijeka, the largest port in Croatia, and the Opatija Riviera, one of the popular tourist destinations in the country.

 Demographics

 In the census of 2021, the total population of Kastav was 10,202.

 In the census of 2001, the total municipality population was 8,891, in the following settlements: